Algebraic Weaves and Braid Varieties: Introduction

 First, we show in Section \ref{sec: opening} that these charts can be combinatorially obtained by opening the crossings of the positive braid $\beta$.
 Indeed, Section \ref{sec: opening} shows that there is an injective map

 if the positive braid word $\beta'$ is obtained from $\beta$ by removing exactly one crossing.
 Therefore, opening the crossings in $\beta$ one by one, in some order, yields a toric chart in $X_0(\beta\Delta; w_0)$.
 Different orders might yield identical or different toric charts.
 For instance, for a 2-strand braid $\beta=\sigma_1^n$, there are $n!$ possible orderings and one obtains a Catalan number $C_n$ of toric charts.
 In particular, in this correspondence, each toric chart is obtained by exactly one 312-pattern avoiding permutation.

-Regarding this relation, between toric charts and openings of crossings, we establish the following result:
+\begin{definition} Throughout the paper, if $\beta$ is a braid word of length $\ell$, we denote by $S_{\ell}$ the set of orderings on the crossings of $\beta$ (which is in bijection with the symmetric group in $\ell$ letters). \end{definition}